The-Cybersystem/refactored-utils/README.md

 3.  **Review other configuration files:**

-    -   `welcomer_config.json5`: Contains settings for the "welcomer" cog, such as welcome messages or channels.
-You can modify this file to change the behavior of the welcome feature on a per-guild basis.
+    -   `welcomer_config.json5`: Contains settings for your "welcomer" cog, if needed, such as welcome messages or channels.
+You can modify this file to change the behavior of your welcome feature on a per-guild basis.
     -   `command_config.json`: Used to manage which commands are enabled or disabled for specific guilds.
-This is managed dynamically by the bot but can be pre-configured.
+This is managed dynamically by the bot but should be pre-configured.

 ## Usage